santistebanc/flights2/tasks/prd-flight-scraping-app.md

 16. The system must display booking options with agency information and booking links for each bundle

+### UI Integration and Search-to-Results Flow

+17. The system must integrate the search form with results display in a unified user experience

+18. The system must implement a search hook that manages the entire search lifecycle:

+    - Form validation and submission
+    - Triggering scraping operations for both Kiwi and Skyscanner
+    - Real-time progress tracking and updates
+    - Results fetching and display
+    - Error handling and user feedback

+19. The system must wire up the search form to trigger scraping operations when submitted

+20. The system must display real-time scraping progress for both sources simultaneously

+21. The system must handle all search states:

+    - Initial state (no search performed)
+    - Loading state (search in progress)
+    - Results state (search completed with results)
+    - Error state (search failed)
+    - Empty results state (search completed with no results)

+22. The system must implement proper state management to prevent multiple simultaneous searches

+23. The system must provide clear user feedback for each state with appropriate loading indicators and error messages

+24. The system must ensure the search form and results list work together seamlessly without layout shifts

+25. The system must implement proper cleanup of previous search results when a new search is initiated

 ### Error Handling

-17. The system must handle website structure changes gracefully by logging errors and continuing operation
+26. The system must handle website structure changes gracefully by logging errors and continuing operation

-18. The system must show partial results if some scraping sources are unavailable
+27. The system must show partial results if some scraping sources are unavailable

-19. The system must provide clear error messages for invalid search parameters
+28. The system must provide clear error messages for invalid search parameters

 ### Data Transformation Layer (HTML Extraction)